parkerhdavis/Seria/README.md

 If you have some cash to spare and want to help out, that's very kind.
 I'm doing alright, so rather than sharing that kindness with me, I encourage you to share it with your charity of choice.
 Mine is the [GiveWell top charities fund](https://www.givewell.org/top-charities-fund) , which does excellent research to figure out which causes can save the most human lives for the money, and put their funds there.

-For example: their grant to the [Against Malaria Foundation](https://www.againstmalaria.com) was shown to deliver outcomes at a cost of just $1,700 per life saved.
+For example: their grant to the [Against Malaria Foundation](https://www.againstmalaria.com) delivered outcomes at a cost of just $1,700 per life saved.

 ![GiveWell Logo](https://blog.givewell.org/wp-content/themes/givewell2015/images/logo.png)